Microsoft launches MDASH AI security platform uncovering 16 Windows vulnerabilities

 Takeaway

-The introduction of MDASH signifies a significant advancement in automated cybersecurity measures.
+The introduction of MDASH signifies a significant advancement in the use of AI for proactive cybersecurity measures.

 Daily AI news: models, tools, and policy.